nusatheme/nusatheme.github.io/docs/leon/custom-blocks/typed-text.md

 # Typed Text
 An individual text for the animated headline block.
-Only available for [Animated Headline](./animated-headline.md) block
+Only available as inner block for [Animated Headline](./animated-headline.md) block

 ## Settings
 - Typing Speed